gitlevich/fedup/readme.md

 - Use Docker and some cloud provider

 ## Current state of affairs
-There are three independent applications that communicate via Kafka and expose REST endpoints for the client:
+So far, we have sketched 3 independent service that communicate via Kafka and expose REST endpoints for the client:
 - Shipment service
   - This is the centerpiece of the application.
 It coordinates shippers, drivers and receivers as they collaborate on shipping packages (shipments) across town.
-It does that by responding to clients' commands by publishing various events via Kafka to other services.
-Eventually, in response, these services publish events that Shipment service needs to move shipments along.
+It manages Shipments.
+A Shipment (the thing shipper wants to be delivered to receiver) goes through a series of states through its lifetime from pickup request to delivery.
+    The service processes commands from shippers, receivers and drivers, emits events that put other services into action, responds to events emitted by other services and ultimately movea shipments along to successful delivery.
+It also knows how to respond to mishaps in the shipping process.
   - It exposes three rest endpoints: for drivers, for shippers and for receivers.
 - Location service
-  - responsible for tracking locations of the active users and transforming a stream of `nearby driver requests` to a stream of `located drivers`
+  - responsible for tracking locations of the active users for and transforming a stream of `nearby driver requests` (coming from Shipping Service) to the stream of `located drivers` that Shipping Service consumes.
   - exposes a single REST endpoint.
 You can POST to it using the contents of `location/src/test/resources/location_reporting.http`
 - User service
   - responsible for user registration, notification, etc. Not quite thought through yet, just sketched out.
 At the moment, it's